yehyun207/yehyun207/README.md

 - 👋 Hi, I’m @yehyun207
-- 👀 I’m interested in web development
+- 👀 I’m interested in Web and App development
 - 🌱 I’m currently learning flutter and frontend
 - 💞️ I’m looking to collaborate on open source
 - 📫 How to reach me discord and e-mail